ErwanH29/Team-B-Millisecond-Pulsars/README.md

 - It also traces the path of the LMC and SMC such that we can track them as their positions evolve over time.

 **test_in_dynamic_potential.py**
 - This script describes the possible trajectory of a test star given initial conditions moving in the dynamic MW-LMC-SMC system potential.
-- We still need to simplify the code and reduce the occurrence of MPI_ERR_SPAWN.